VassilisSoum/FunctionalUtils/README.md

 2. They are not zero-dependencies libraries.
 3. They have a big learning curve.

+It is a small library, and it will never compete the big ones, but it can be useful for those that would like to remain lean.

 ## Features

 1. `Either` monad which represents a value that can be either of two types.